 Similarly, you can find delicious kaya toast breakfast at Meng Fan cafe along Jalan Berserah as well as good coffee and nasi lemak.

 If you are staying at Club Med Cherating, you will be pleased to find some of these dishes in any of our three restaurants, or try your hand at cooking your own Malaysian dish at our cooking class!
-Book a package with us today or speak to our customer service consultant to find out more.
+Book a package with us today or speak to our travel advisor to find out more.